tsavina/openvino/README.md

 Check out the [OpenVINO Cheat Sheet](https://docs.openvino.ai/2024/_static/download/OpenVINO_Quick_Start_Guide.pdf) for a quick reference.
 Refer to the [Key Features](https://docs.openvino.ai/2024/about-openvino/key-features.html) section in the documentation for more details.

-## Latest Update 🚀
+## Latest Updates 🚀

-- *Expanded AI Model Support*: Now featuring GLM-4-9B Chat, Llama 3.1, and more for enhanced generative AI capabilities.
+[2024.1] *Expanded AI Model Support*: Now featuring GLM-4-9B Chat, Llama 3.1, and more for enhanced generative AI capabilities.
-- *New AI Notebooks*: Introducing new notebooks like Florence-2 and PixArt-α for advanced AI tasks.
+[2024.1] *New AI Notebooks*: Introducing new notebooks like Florence-2 and PixArt-α for advanced AI tasks.
-- *Optimized OpenVINO™ Runtime*: Improved LLM performance on Intel® Core™ Ultra Processors (Series 2) with reduced latency and memory usage.
+[2024.1] *Optimized OpenVINO™ Runtime*: Improved LLM performance on Intel® Core™ Ultra Processors (Series 2) with reduced latency and memory usage.
-- *Enhanced Inference Throughput*: PagedAttention and memory sharing innovations boost LLM inferencing on Intel® GPUs.
+[2024.1] *Enhanced Inference Throughput*: PagedAttention and memory sharing innovations boost LLM inferencing on Intel® GPUs.

-## OpenVINO Performance

-Explore [OpenVINO Performance Benchmarks](https://docs.openvino.ai/2024/about-openvino/performance-benchmarks.html) to discover the optimal hardware configurations and plan your AI deployment based on verified data.

 ## Installation